Kenneling/Crate Training Your Puppy

 We think that crating your pup is an important tool in the training and long-term care of your dog.
 For this reason, we strongly recommend teaching your dog to utilize a crate.
 Use the advice in this article to pick the right crate, place it in the right location and use it with your pup safely.
 If you'd like to schedule a lesson with an expert dog trainer to help with any crate issues you are having, you can request a price quote today.

-The links above are Amazon Affiliate Links meaning that if you visit their site and buy the product we will get a small commission.
+The article above contains Affiliate Links from Amazon and other companies.
+If you visit their site and buy the product, we will get a small commission.
 Please know that we only recommend products we truly love and would never recommend a product we don't think is incredible.
 We look at and try hundreds of products before we ever recommend them to our clients!